 Palmer to King Mountain Recreation Area, 31 miles.
 Our ride today will follow the Glenn Highway and the Matanuska River corridor, which is a popular route for trumpeter swans, as well as cyclists.
 The corridor will take us through some of the most productive farmland in the state of Alaska, where farmers grow enormous vegetables during the brief summer months..
 We’ll complete three good climbs today before settling in for a scrumptious dinner and rustic riverside camping at King Mountain Recreation Area.

 King Mountain Recreation Area to Grand View Park & Café, 35 miles.
 We’ll give our legs a workout today as we tackle several major climbs, including some short 8-percent grades.
 When we reach Long Lake, we’ll be rewarded with ripe berries and stunning views of the 27-mile-long Matanuska Glacier, located in the breathtaking Chugach range.
-On past tours, riders have visited the glacier to play in the snow.
+Riders will have the option to trek around on the Matanuska Glaciers with Mica Guides.
 We’ll end the day’s ride at the Grand View Café, where a cold, pre-dinner beer or a warm slice of pie might tempt you.

 Grand View Café to Mendeltna Creek Lodge, 45 miles.
 The first bit of our ride today will be uphill to the Eureka Summit (3,322 feet), passing Sheep Mountain Lodge, locally famous for its homemade oatmeal-raisin cookies and cinnamon rolls.
 In the afternoon we’ll have an easy ride to our evening destination at Mendeltna Creek Lodge and Campground.
 Gold in the creeks draining from the Chugach Mountains brought prospectors to this area in the late 1800s, so keep your eyes peeled!